 - Blurry vision

-Dry eye can damage eye tissues, leaving tiny abrasions on the surface that can impair vision.
-There are, however, many treatments for relieving dry-eye symptoms, restoring eye health and protecting vision.
+Dry eyes can damage eye tissues, leaving tiny abrasions on the surface that can impair vision.
+There are, however, many treatments for relieving dry eye symptoms, restoring eye health and protecting vision.

-Treatment for dry eye depends on its cause and severity, as well as the patient’s overall health and personal preference.
+Dry eye treatment depends on its cause and severity, as well as the patient’s overall health and personal preference.

 Nonsurgical treatments, which include the following, are often effective: